 - manage how staff are supported with their own mental health

 I am very aware that for our children to flourish their emotional state is key.
 Working together – Parents, Teachers and Support Staff – we can give each other the strength needed to see through the bad days… and feel more joy in life.
-Working together, our children see how successful relationships and empathy can give everyone hope of a better life experience.
-I will always have an eye on ways we can alleviate stress and I look forward to working on it with all of our Poly’s family.
+As a result, our children will see how successful relationships and empathy can give everyone hope of a better life experience.
+We will always have an eye on ways we can alleviate stress and I look forward to working on it with all of our Poly’s family.

 We know, having good mental health helps us relax more, achieve more and enjoy our lives more.
 The NHS have expert advice and practical tips to help you look after your mental health and wellbeing.

 By clicking on this link and answering 5 quick questions you will get a free plan with tips to help you deal with stress and anxiety, improve your sleep, boost your mood and feel more in control.
 Additionally, there are a number of useful links below:

 Barnardo's - Mental Health & Wellbeing offering mental health services across the UK to help children, young people, and families when they need us most.